FordPipatkittikul/Data-Structures-Algorithm/README.md

     A doubly linked list contains a pointer to the next node as well as the previous node.
 This ensures that the list can be traversed in both directions.
 ![DLL1](https://github.com/FordPipatkittikul/DataStructures/assets/121902625/c97331b9-276d-4993-8b41-6119e6a8e53e)
 # Stacks
   Stack is a linear data structure in which the element inserted last is the element to be deleted first.
+LIFO method(Last In First Out)

     operation run time complexity
       - push O(1)